 Alternative kinds of milk are definitely on the rise.
 Lactose intolerance, plant-based diets, and preferences for a non-dairy alternative to cows’ milk have led to a vast range of options.
 There are plenty of options to choose from, from various nut milks like almond and hazelnut to soy milk, oat milk, and even pea milk.

 Now when you order your coffee, there are a variety of milk options to choose from.
-So, can you make flat white with other kinds of milk like almond milk, and how does it affect your flat white.
+So, can you make flat white with other kinds of milk like almond milk, and how does it affect your flat white?

 You can make a flat white from almond milk (or any other milk for that matter).
 However, different kinds of milk will create a different flavor (and texture) to your flat white.

 What makes a flat white unique is the ratio of espresso to milk, not the type of milk you use.
-The ability to create latte art with non-dairy milk is often significantly reduced, though.
+The ability to create latte art with milk alternatives is often significantly reduced, though.
 So here is my rundown of different kinds of milk I have tried and how they affect your flat white.

 Dairy Milk – Skimmed, Semi-Skimmed, and Full-Fat